Brown Tree Snake

 Australian Tree Snake (Dendrelaphis punctulatus)

+The Australian tree snake is often referred to as the green tree snake.
+These diurnal snakes have large eyes and slender bodies and are non-venomous.
 They are native to many regions in Australia, specifically along the northern and eastern coastlines, up to Papua New Guinea.
 The Australian tree snake’s most distinguishing feature is its slender body and tail, which make this snake incredibly agile.

-The top of their slender bodies vary in color from golden yellow, olive green, bright green, black, and sometimes blue.
+The top of their slender bodies varies in color from golden yellow, olive green, bright green, black, and sometimes blue.
 However, their bellies and throats are usually pale yellows with blue flecks on their flanks.
+Their large eyes generally have golden irises with large, round pupils.
+Australian tree snakes occur in rainforests, woodlands, and urban areas, and they prey on smaller animals like frogs and fish.

 These snakes do not constrict their prey, nor are they venomous.
 Instead, they rely on their sharp set of teeth to chew the prey and plunge it down their esophagus.

-Blunt-headed Tree Snake (Imantodes cenchoa)
+Blunt-Headed Tree Snake (Imantodes cenchoa)

 The blunt-headed tree snake occupies the forests of South America.
 These snakes have incredibly broad heads when compared to other tree snakes, and their eyes are large with cat-like vertical pupils.